Rob Hiaasen, Capital Gazette editor and brother of author Carl Hiaasen, among 5 newsroom shooting victims

 “He called me this morning asking about a headline clarification.
 He was an amazing editor who made me a better reporter.”

-Erin Cox, the state House bureau chief and politics reporter for The Baltimore Sun, shared her experiences working with Hiaasen and described him a “friend, a mentor, and editor and a delightful human being.”
+Erin Cox, the Statehouse bureau chief and politics reporter for the Baltimore Sun, shared her experiences working with Hiaasen and described him a “friend, a mentor, and editor and a delightful human being.”
 She said he was a father of three, who talked often about his children and “his dreams for them.”

-Police named the four other victims at a press conference late Thursday night:
+Police named the four other victims at a news conference late Thursday night:

 Wendi Winters was a community news reporter for the Gazette who also wrote for multiple columns.
 According to her bio page, Winters was an award-winning journalist who had a background in public relations and wrote for a number of news outlets, including AP Features, before working in Maryland.
 She once owned her own boutique agency in New York.